Purple heart plant (Tradescantia pallida) is the queen of all plants!

 Tradescantia pallida is an economically significant plant that is grown indoors and outdoors as ground cover or in the basket as a hanging plant.

 It is also used as window boxes or grown as beds that give a perfect contrast in the garden.
-Even Tradescantia pallida is also grown in porches and patios.
+Even Tradescantia pallida are also grown in porches and patios.

 Tradescantia pallida Medicinal Uses